garrandall/popular-music-data/tracks/like-a-virgin-glee-cast.md

 Yeah, you made me feel
 I've nothing to hide

 Like a virgin , hey
 (you make me feel like a virgin)
 Touched for the very first time
 (Ohhh baby)
 Like a virgin
 When your heart beats
 Next to mine

-Like a virgin, ooh, ooh
+Like a virgin, oh, oh
 Like a virgin (yeahh)
 Feels so good inside
 When you hold me (when you hold me)